 Complicit: TV Drama Review

 Complicit stars David Oyelowo, who played Danny in Spooks/Mi5, as Edward Ekubo and Arsher Ali, who was in Four Lions, as Waleed Ahmed.
-It was directed by Niall MacCormick from a screenplay by Guy Hibbert.
-It was first shown on British TV network Channel 4 in February 2013
+Niall MacCormick directed, from a screenplay by Guy Hibbert.
+It was first shown on British TV network Channel 4 in February 2013.

 Note: Spoilers are blacked out like like this [blackout]secret[/blackout].
 To reveal a spoiler, just highlight it.

-When an MI5 agent who is obsessed with stopping a terror plot that he can’t convince his superiors is real flies to Egypt to interrogate the British man he believes to be organising it, he must decide how far he will go to prevent the attack.
+When an MI5 agent who’s obsessed with stopping a terror plot that he can’t convince his superiors is real flies to Egypt to interrogate the British man he believes to be organising it, he must decide how far he will go to prevent the attack.

 Complicit: Plot Summary

 Edward Ekubo is an MI5 agent who joined the Security Service straight from university and has been working there for fourteen years.
 It seems his career is going nowhere.
 Whether that’s because of his race or just his own inability to fit in is unclear.
-He has a distant relationship with his white colleagues and is separated from his wife, who is also white.
-However, he is deeply committed to Britain and desperate to prove himself in MI5.
+He has a distant relationship with his white colleagues and his wife, who is also white, has left him.
+However, Edward desperately wants to prove his deep commitment to Britain and MI5.

-Waleed loses his shadows, but Edward suspects he is heading for a castor bean farm near Cairo, as Ricin is made from castor beans.
-The Egyptian police raid the farm and arrest Waleed and the other conspirators, but no Ricin is found.
+Waleed loses his shadows, but Edward suspects he’s heading for a castor bean farm near Cairo, as Ricin is made from castor beans.
+The Egyptian police raid the farm and arrest Waleed and the other conspirators, but don’t find any Ricin.

-Edward flies to Cairo but is fobbed off by MI6’s man there, who takes a snobbish attitude to Edward.
-They interview Waleed, who claims that he is innocent and has been tortured by the local police.
-Waleed knows that MI5 and MI6’s rules mean the torture allegation must be investigated before they can interrogate him.
+Edward flies to Cairo.
+He’s fobbed off by MI6’s man there, who takes a snobbish attitude to him.
+They interview Waleed, who claims that he’s innocent and that the local police have tortured him.
+Waleed knows that MI5 and MI6’s rules mean they must investigate the torture allegation before they can interrogate him.

-Following the rules, Edward is forced to sit and wait.
+Following the rules, Edward sits and waits.
 Worse, with no Ricin at the farm, the case against Waleed is thin.
-The MI6 man seems slow, unhelpful and rule-bound.
-He even makes excuses for not introducing Edward to the Egyptian State Security’s man, Colonel Hazem Ashraf.
+The MI6 man seems slow, unhelpful and rule-bound, making excuses to not introduce Edward to his Egyptian State Security contact, Colonel Hazem Ashraf.

-Edward is sure that time is running out and two days have already passed in inaction.
+Edward is sure that time is running out, and two days have already passed in inaction.
 He goes to find Colonel Ashraf for himself.
 Ashraf admits he tortured the castor bean farmers, but says he didn’t torture Waleed.
-However, he offers to remedy this, if Edward want him to.
-He also says the reason no Ricin was found at the farm was that the Egyptian police failed to look for it.
+However, he offers to remedy this, if Edward wants him to.
+He also says the Egyptian police didn’t find Ricin at the farm because they didn’t look for it.

 Against orders, Edward tries to interrogate Waleed, but handles it badly.
-Waleed all but admits he is a terrorist and provokes Edward into attacking him.
+Waleed all but admits he’s a terrorist and provokes Edward into attacking him.
 He says there’s nothing Edward can do to stop the plot because of the bureaucratic inertia of MI5 and MI6.

-Edward is faced with a dilemma: let the plot go ahead or ask Colonel Ashraf to torture the location of the Ricin out of Waleed.
+Edward has a dilemma: let the plot go ahead or ask Colonel Ashraf to torture the location of the Ricin out of Waleed.

 He [blackout]gives Colonel Ashraf the go ahead.[/blackout]

 Colonel Ashraf [blackout]beats an address out of Waleed.
 Edward forwards it to MI5.
-The MI6 guy is appalled when he sees Waleed’s serious injuries.
-Edward is recalled to the UK to faces the consequences of his decision.
-The address turns out to be false.
-An Egyptian blogger has pictures of Edward with Colonel Ashraf.
-The whole case is going to be all over the papers.[/blackout]
+Waleed’s serious injuries appall the MI6 guy, who reports Edward to London.
+MI5 recall Edward to the UK to face the consequences of his decision.
+Worse, the address turns out to be false, and an Egyptian blogger has pictures of Edward with Colonel Ashraf.
+The entire case is going to be all over the papers, and a is becoming a propaganda victory for the terrorists[/blackout]

-Edward [blackout]becomes the victim of an MI5 damage limitation exercise and is fired.
-With the evidence against Waleed tainted by the torture, he walks free.
-Edward has failed to stop the terror plot: his life is destroyed and he is alone, expecting Waleed to hunt him down.[/blackout]
+Edward [blackout]becomes the victim of an MI5 damage limitation exercise, and they fire him.
+With the evidence against Waleed tainted by torture, he walks free.
+Edward has failed to stop the terror plot, his actions have destroyed his career, and he’s alone, expecting Waleed to hunt him down.[/blackout]

 Complicit offers a better and more thorough exploration of the issues surrounding torture than Zero Dark Thirty did, by some distance.
-I am opposed to torture, but this film did show me the pressure on our security services.
-The strength of the siren call to get results is dramatised superbly.
+I’m opposed to torture, but this film showed me the pressure on our security services.
+It dramatises the siren call of ‘getting results’ superbly.

-At times, Complicit also made me think of Skyfall, not in any directly comparable way but as a critique.
-Edward is a Bond figure trapped in reality, the loner who is willing to break the rules and pursue his vendetta at whatever cost. [blackout]The denouement shows what would happen to Bond in reality.
-He’d be thrown out of the service as an embarrassing ‘bad apple’, unable to fit in and too willing to break the rules.[/blackout]
+Complicit also made me think of Skyfall, not directly, but as a critique.
+Edward is a Bond-like figure trapped in reality, a loner who’s willing to break the rules and pursue his vendetta at whatever cost. [blackout]The denouement shows what would happen to Bond in reality: thrown out of the service as an embarrassing ‘bad apple’.[/blackout]

 Alternative Complicit Movie Poster